BSi

 Let's start over.

 Let's say we can put in one windmill per week.
-And we're only concerned with 250,000 mills being done to meet our energy need.
+And we're only concerned with 250,000 mills being done to meet our energy needs.

 Subtract two weeks for holidays in July and December.